-Here, fourth hill, is a vantage to green-platinum grasses,
+Here, fourth hill, is a vantage to green-gray grasses,

 This trail, now, chuffs softly under my treads,

-sprays powder and pine duff up onto my limbs,
+sprays powder and pine duff up onto my legs,

-out where pinyons drip incense sap in dry air.
+out here, where pinyons drip incense sap in dry air.

 Your air, old children who live in town,